-Metformin, itself, does not lead to a state of critically low blood sugar; however, in combination with other risk factors like heavy alcohol drinking (dehydration), the use of other drugs for diabetes, insufficient calorie intake, or bouts of heavy exercise may heighten the chances of developing this condition [R].
+Metformin, itself, does not lead to a state of critically low blood sugar.
+However, in combination with other risk factors like heavy alcohol drinking (or dehydration), the use of other drugs for diabetes, insufficient calorie intake, or bouts of heavy exercise, it may increase the chances of developing this condition .

-It was found that with increased metformin dosage, the incidence of vitamin B12 deficiency also increased.
-One study of 465 people reported that 30% of those using metformin had poor vitamin B12 absorption and its level in the body was 14 to 30% lower than that of an average person [R].
+With increased metformin dosage, the incidence of vitamin B12 deficiency also increased.
+One study of 465 people reported that 30% of those using metformin had poor vitamin B12 absorption and its level in the body was 14 to 30% lower than that of an average person .

 X-ray studies and CT scans frequently use contrast media, which may induce kidney damage and lead to lactic acidosis.

 A study of 98 patients taking metformin showed that the risk of developing kidney damage (contrast-induced nephropathy) due to contrast media injection is minimal unless the patient has previous kidney failure [66, 67].

 A review of several studies showed that metformin does not have any acute negative effects on pregnancy outcomes.
 However, there is not enough evidence regarding its prolonged use during pregnancy.
 Pregnant women should always consult their doctors about the potential risks of using metformin .